-Keep in mind that we drop your lowest lab activity grade AND your lowest homework assignment grade.
-Thus, the first time you miss a lab activity or a homework assignment, we will consider those missed assignments to be your lowest grades, and we will not allow you to make up these assignments.
-We will also not allow any of the weekly check-ins to be made up unless there is an extreme and documented reason for missing the check-ins.
-If you have to miss subsequent work beyond the lab and homework assignments that are automatically dropped from your grade, contact Dr. Everson as soon as possible (and no later than one week after missing the assignment) to discuss possible ways to make up this missed work.
+Keep in mind that we drop your lowest lab activity grade, your lowest homework assignment grade, and two check-in grades.
+Thus, the first time you miss a lab activity and a homework assignment, and the first two times you miss weekly check-ins, we will consider those missed assignments to be your lowest grades, and we will not allow you to make up these assignments.
+If you have to miss subsequent work beyond the lab, homework assignments, and check-ins that are automatically dropped from your grade, contact Dr. Everson as soon as possible (and no later than one week after missing the assignment) to discuss possible ways to make up this missed work.